Nissan Navara: Third generation (D23; 2014)

 After the release of the D23, which is only available with 4-cylinder engines, the D40 remained in production only with the V6 and automatic transmission.

 For the 2018 model year, the Navara is equipped with Nissan Intelligent Mobility technology which include an Around View Monitor and a blind-spot monitoring system.

 In 2019 Nissan launched the N-Trek Warrior with modifications done by Premcar.
-It is a off-roading focused trim.
+It is an off-roading focused trim.